katforrest/Statistics-Fundamentals/Neural Networks/readme.md

 ## About

-A tensorflow neural network binary model.
+A comparison of different neural network model types with two datasets.
+I used Tensor Flow to build my models.